Gaelic Ireland: The Unfolded Exciting History throughout the Centuries

 What Was a Tanistry?

 People referred to the chosen person as the Tanist; there were specific traits for such a person.
-Those who had such traits were among the heads of the Roydammna.
-The latter is a Gaelic word that literally means the ones with the king’s traits.
+Those who had such characteristics were among the heads of the Roydammna.
+The latter is a Gaelic word that means the ones with the king’s traits.
 They were the ones who were eligible for such positions.

 Ø Who Were the Tanists?

 Among the conditions, besides being qualified, the tanist should share the same grandfather with his predecessor.
 How someone became a tanist was also through an election made by freemen who descended from the same great-grandfather.
 They had the seniority of tanists as well.
 This means that there could be more than one tanist all at once.
-They receive the kingship one after another in accordance with their seniority.
+They receive the kingship one after another by their seniority.

 Ø The Origins of the Tanistry